-Our Customers
+Our Customer

 Since 2005 our customers have included over 30 national, regional and international companies, including Bunge, Cargill, Daiichi, Intermare Transport G.m.b.H., Eastern Energy Pte.
-Ltd., NYK, NS United Kaiun Kaisha, Kawasaki Kisen Kaisha, Oldendorff Carriers or their affiliates.
+Ltd., NYK, NS United Kaiun Kaisha, Kawasaki Kisen Kaisha, Oldendorff G.M.B.H and co.
+KG, Louis Dreyfus, ArcelorMittal or their affiliates.
+During 2013, two of our charterers accounted for 45.7% of our revenues, namely Daiichi and Kawasaki Kisen Kaisha, with each one accounting for more than 10% of total revenues.
 During 2012, two of our charterers accounted for 62.9% of our revenues, namely Daiichi and Kawasaki Kisen Kaisha, with each one accounting for more than 10% of total revenues.
-During 2011, two of our charterers accounted for 66.1% of our revenues, namely Daiichi and Kawasaki Kisen Kaisha, with each one accounting for more than 10% of total revenues.
-During 2010, three of our charterers accounted for 76.3% of our revenues, namely Daiichi, Kawasaki Kisen Kaisha and Cargill, with each one accounting for more than 10% of total revenues.
 We seek to charter our vessels primarily to charterers who intend to use our vessels without sub-chartering them to third parties.
 A prospective charterer's financial condition and reliability are also important factors in negotiating employment for our vessels.